“We very often fail to think as carefully about helping others as we could, mistakenly believing that

 -William MacAskill, Doing Good Better

 Good companies are good citizens.
 They ask how they are uniquely positioned to serve the community around them.
 Then they mobilize whatever that is for the benefit of others.

 But not all good companies make the impact they intend.
 Without an understanding of community priorities or needs-assessment data, even well-meaning philanthropists fail to hit their intended target.

 Therefore, the Get Comfortable campaign works to absorb the complexity of social innovation in order to make serving simple: to concentrate the generosity of many around those doing the most pressing work.

 The win?
-Altruistic businesses can feel confident their philanthropic dollars are concentrated around the community’s biggest needs, and the agencies doing the heavy lifting can go further faster.
+Altruistic businesses can feel confident their philanthropic dollars are concentrated around the community’s greatest disparities, and the agencies doing the heavy lifting can go further faster.

 4 years and $1 million later, we are beginning to see the data points shift in the right direction.
 DIY philanthropy is admirable—crucial, even—but aligning the strategies of local organizations is better.

 Click here to read the Get Comfortable Atlanta program brief, which provides a historical program overview as well as highlighting 2020 revisions.

 If you represent a DeKalb-based nonprofit agency seeking 2020 Get Comfortable funding, the 2020 Request For Proposals (RFP) closed on November 20, 2019.
 Agency selections were announced December 13, and the 2020 program officially launched on February 9, 2020 at the Kimball House in Decatur.